List of organizations designated as terrorist by the Maldives: Removed list

 The Maldives has not designated Hamas, Hezbollah, Hindutva, the Houthis, the Israel Defense Forces (IDF), or Rashtriya Swayamsevak Sangh as terrorist organizations.

 Travel restrictions

-Maldives has banned travel to Syria due to the ongoing civil war and insurgency.
+Maldives has banned travel to Syria due to the outgoing civil war and insurgency.
 This decision, made under the Prohibition of Terrorism Act, aims to prevent Maldivians from joining terrorist organizations, as some have done in the past.
 The revised law allows the president to designate terrorist organizations and conflict zones, making unauthorized travel to these areas a criminal offense.

+In February 2026, Maldivian authorities lifted the long-standing travel ban to Syria and removed Hay’at Tahrir al-Sham from the terrorist organisation list following its dissolution and integration into the Syrian state apparatus.